NiazeTanoy/NiazeTanoy/README.md

 - Senior-level responsibility for servers, networks, virtualization, and security platforms
 - Experience supporting R&D, engineering, and business-critical environments
 - Proven ability to operate in regulated, audit-focused, and high-availability organizations

+## Current Work – CDAC (Center for Data Analytics and Cybersecurity), Lamar University
+- Supporting the design and deployment of secure IT/OT network architecture for a cybersecurity research lab
+- Implementing Fortinet infrastructure including FortiGate firewall, FortiSwitch core switching, and FortiProxy secure web gateway
+- Designing VLAN-based network segmentation for servers, OT/PLC testbeds, administration networks, and research environments
+- Assisting with cybersecurity monitoring, logging architecture, and incident analysis environments
+- Working with virtualization environments and enterprise servers to support research infrastructure

 ## Education
 - MEng in Industrial and Systems Engineering — Lamar University, TX, USA